stianlaa/byte-barometer/README.md

 ## Future work

-- [ ] Fix sentiments.py numpy issue
 - [ ] Replace werkzeug
 - [ ] Test delete
 - [ ] Test populate index
 - [ ] Test query index
+- [ ] Enable gpu use for sentiment analysis
 - [ ] Update portfolio with gif of results

 - [ ] Improve sentence split by adjusting decoding to remove htmltags and other non-ascii characters